gpac/testsuite/README.md

 The different options of make_tests.sh are given by the command:
 ```
-make_tests.sh -h
+./make_tests.sh -h
 ```

-In particular, tests are cached, so that only failed tests are re-launched when running the test suite.
+It is important to notice that tests are cached, so that only failed tests are re-launched when running the test suite.
+You can clean the status of the entire test suite by using `./make_tests.sh -clean`, or the status of a given script (for example HLS generation test) by using `./make_tests.sh scripts/hls-gen.sh -clean`.

 # Writing a test
 GPAC test suite is composed of scripts written in the Bash language.
 Tests are placed in gpac/tests/scripts/.
 Each .sh file in that folder will be executed when running the entire test suite or may be run individually.
 To run a particular script, run `make_tests.sh ascript.sh`.